Trudeau unveils new Russia sanctions amid growing NATO pressure over defence spending

 - Paul Workman: Has Ukraine pushed Russia to a stalemate?

-Any new spending would have to muscle space alongside pharmacare and dental care inked into the new confidence and supply agreement with the NDP in exchange for the opposition party's backing on key votes.

-Asked how the government can fulfil those promises while also increasing defence spending without affecting the country's long-term fiscal health, Trudeau again referenced the Liberals' 2017 defence policy.

-"We have always been committed to doing more on defence, and we will continue to do that," he said.
+"We have always been committed to doing more on defence, and we will continue to do that," Trudeau said at the news conference.

 "The agreement with the NDP is very much about delivering on specific things for Canadians, but doesn't in any way impact on the choices we make and areas not covered by that agreement.
 Canadians expect us to be fiscally responsible."